kentonself/spanki/README.md

 # spanki

-Command line tool to lookup Spanish words from multiple dictionaries and easily add them to an anki deck (SPanish + ANKI = SPANKI)
+Command line tool to lookup Foreign language words from multiple dictionaries and easily add them to an anki deck

+ (Originally developed for Spanish.
+SPanish + ANKI = SPANKI)

-Spanki can use a variety of Spanish-English dictionaries from rapidapi and the user can pick a translation and immediately create a card in an Anki deck for future recall/study.
+Spanki can use a variety of foreign language dictionaries from rapidapi and the user can pick a translation and immediately create a card in an Anki deck for future recall/study.
 API calls are threaded for faster response.

 ## Requirements